Global Solidarity Accounting

 Arthur Lyon Dahl

-• A new system of global accounts for the common good relevant to human and natural well-being is being developed using relevant science-based non-financial units of account.
+• The concept of a new system of global accounts for the common good relevant to human and natural well-being is being developed using science-based non-financial units of account.

-• Nine initial indicator forms of capital are identified to respect both the planetary environmental boundaries of the global commons and the minimum human and social standards for the common well-being of all humanity.
+• Nine initial relevant forms of capital are identified to respect both the planetary environmental boundaries of the global commons and the minimum human and social standards to achieve in solidarity the common well-being of all humanity.

 • These accounts could become the basis to internalise environmental and social externalities, leading to global taxes or fines on damaging activities and supporting payments for social contributions and environmental regeneration in the common interest, in an integrated dynamic global system aiming for human and natural well-being and sustainability.

-• Development of these accounting systems will provide the basis for the gradual replacement of the present economic paradigm and financial system which values only monetary wealth and GDP.
+• Development of these accounting systems will provide the basis both for local communities to read their own reality and consult on appropriate social action, and contribute to the discussion on alternatives beyond GDP to replace the present economic paradigm and financial system which values only monetary wealth.

 Webinar presentation on 8 December 2021 for ebbf (40 minutes): https://www.youtube.com/watch?v=VWUFwHH0uX0